oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 - `extends`: The `extends` option indicates that the associated type definition is adding to the super-type on which it is based.
-An extending sub-type can add new fields to its supertype but cannot redefine existing, inherited fields.
+An extending sub-type can add new fields to its supertype.
+An extending sub-type can modify the cardinality of a field in the super-type but cannot redefine other aspects of existing, inherited fields.

-> *QUESTION:  Can a sub-type that extends specify that optional fields in the
-> supertype are requires in the subtype?*

 - `restricts`: The `restricts` option indicates that the associated type definition is subtracting from the super-type on which it is based.
 A